deergh11/Beijing-Olympics-Analysis/README.md

 - Raw ingestion
 - Cloud-based transformation
 - SQL semantic modeling
 - Enterprise-grade BI visualization

-It represents a comprehensive, real-world, cloud-driven data solution.
+This was a fun project to work on ahead of the 2026 Milan Winter Olympics.